 Risks of deception exist when dealing with private sellers across international borders versus domestic dealer establishments.
 Doctored documents, illegal odometer rollbacks, and concealment of past damage incidents are possibilities.
 Language barriers interfere with fact-checking health representations and achieving full disclosure.

-New owners bear sole responsibility for adequately vetting a prospective purchase overseas through diligent due diligence like comprehensive vehicle history reports, requesting supporting maintenance records in English from the seller if possible and potentially hiring a Japanese inspector to examine the car in person on their behalf, depending on unique circumstances.
+New owners bear sole responsibility for adequately vetting a prospective purchase overseas through diligent due diligence like comprehensive history reports, requesting supporting maintenance records in English from the seller if possible and potentially hiring an inspector to examine it in person on their behalf, depending on unique circumstances.

 Reputable importers should always be favored over unknown individuals due to qualifications in handling complex import logistics and consumer protections and warranties against future title or condition issues coming to light.